CHARLEVILLE (Cork) 1-15 ORANMORE-MAREE (GALWAY) 2-18

-Even enough through the first quarter, Charleville's work rate and the input of their own star man Darragh Fitzgibbon ensured it was they who made the initial inroads on the field and on the scoreboard where the lead leaked out to seven points just before the half-time pause.
+Even enough through the first quarter, Charleville’s work-rate and the input of Fitzgibbon allowed them to make the deepest initial inroads on the field and on the scoreboard where the lead leaked out to seven points just before the half-time pause.

-The Cork side's harrying of Oranmore-Maree happened everywhere and anywhere, starting in the opposition back lines.
-Making the most of it all was Fitzgibbon who roved at will and claimed their first half-dozen scores and set up the next two.
+The Cork side’s harrying of Oranmore-Maree happened everywhere and anywhere, starting in the opposition back lines.
+And making the most of it all was Fitzgibbon who roved at will and claimed their first half-dozen scores and set up the next two.

 Oranmore-Maree didn’t designate a specific marker to the 2018 All Star who drifted far and wide to find space and to take responsibility for dead balls.
 He could actually have done greater damage, missing two pots from play in the opening 30 that he would have expected to convert.

 If the extent of his importance to his side was a tad worrying at that point then it was soon laid bare as unfounded.
-The first goal arrived on 28 minutes and Fitzgibbon spent the entire passage of play watching from afar alongside his marker at the time Liam Keane.
+The first goal arrived on 28 minutes and Fitzgibbon spent the entire passage of play watching from afar alongside his shadow at that particular time Liam Keane.

 What he witnessed was sublime with a cleverly constructed move ending with a low ball into full-forward Daniel O’Flynn who fed Andrew Cagney and the latter took his time to engineer enough space to find the net with a confident finish.

-The deficit was reduced by a further four points between those two red cards and parity arrived on 57 minutes before Charleville full-back Jack Meade brought Sean McInerney down for a penalty that was dispatched to the net by Niall Burke.
+The deficit was reduced by a further four points between those two red cards and parity arrived on 57 minutes before Charleville full-back Jack Meade brought Sean McInerney down for a penalty that was dispatched to the net by, who else, but Burke.